browserengineering/book/book/rendering-architecture.md

 from each DOM element to its layout object, rather than searching for it by walking the layout tree.

-However, there are yet more reasons why forced layouts are needed.
+However, even if we fix that there are yet more reasons why forced layouts are needed.
 The most tricky such one is hit testing.
 When a click event happens, looking at positions of layout objects is how the browser knows which element was clicked on.
 This is implemented in `find_layout`:

 ```
 def find_layout(x, y, tree):